ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 ###### extauthbpidata

-External authoritative data means that the input data to a BPI workstep is held in some authoritative 3rd party database, such as government records.
-Unlike internal authoritative data where there is only one source, external authoritative data input to a BPI workstep may have multiple sources.
+External authoritative data means that the input data to a BPI workstep is held in some authoritative 3rd party data store, such as government records in a centralized database.
+Unlike internal authoritative data where there is only one version, external authoritative data input to a BPI workstep may have multiple versions each coming from a different source such as pricing data of a commodity.

 #### **[R315]**
 BPI Subjects participating in a workstep MUST agree upon the source and type of the external authoritative data used as input to a BPI workstep.